launix-de/NonLockingReadMap/README.md

 - write is optimistic, worst case is a eternal loop (with a probability of 0%)
 - use this map if you read often but write very seldom
 - internally, a ordered list is rebuilt each time there is a write
+- this library uses atomic compare and swap in order to ensure safety in concurrency

 ## Interface